AxonIQ/axon-server-api/.github/ISSUE_TEMPLATE/3_bug_report.md

 ---
 name: 'Bug report'
-about: 'Report a bug in Axon Server'
+about: 'Report a bug in the Axon Server API'
 title:
 type: 'Bug'
 ---